Julia-Wagner/PawfectMatch/README.md

 - [Lucidchart](https://lucid.app/lucidchart/82318076-4a7b-4349-b6c6-c66c1f0d098e/edit?viewport_loc=0%2C-7%2C1462%2C1135%2C0_0&invitationId=inv_1c1b2e93-1683-407e-a6be-9134e668b788) was used to create the Database Schema.
 - I used [Balsamiq](https://balsamiq.com/) to create the wireframes.
 - I used [contrast-grid.eightshapes.com](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23F1F1F2%0D%0A%23312A28%0D%0A%23EEE6D9%0D%0A%2354443A%0D%0A%230D546F%0D%0A%23FF6431%0D%0A%239CC63B%0D%0A%23F7BF3D%0D%0A%23FFA06E%0D%0A%236DCBEC%0D%0A&es-color-form__tile-size=regular&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) to check the contrast and possible color combinations.
+- I used [unsplash.com](https://unsplash.com/) for profile and post images.